|

 section

-is designed for students with some
+is designed for students with about a year of

 high-school CS or programming experience (in any language).
-This section covers

 be familiar to students with some programming experience.
 "Black"